PyMichaelB/ansible-kubeadm/README.md

 ### Installation and versions

 This installs the cluster using kubeadm.
-The main versioning / configuration should be specified in the **group_vars** directory.
-Before use, copy the `master-template.yml` to `master.yml` and add in any secrets.

 The chart versions are specified in the `defaults` folder of their role.
 The chart values file for the version specified in `defaults` is found in `templates`.